dynamsoft-docs/barcode-reader-docs-mobile/programming/objectivec-swift/api-reference/decoded-barcode-element.md

 **Parameters**

-`[in] text`: The text of the decoded barcode.
+`[in] text`: The text to be set for the decoded barcode.

 **Return Value**

-Returns the `ErrorCode` if failed.
+Returns the `ErrorCode` if it fails.
 Otherwise, returns 0.

 ### getBytes

-Get the bytes of the decoded barcode.
+Returns the raw bytes of the decoded barcode.

 <div class="sample-code-prefix"></div>
 >- Objective-C